celsiusR/Credit_Risk_Analysis/Readme.md

 Based on the results of all the six models the EasyEnsembleClassifier model yielded the best results with an accuracy of 93.2%, and a precision rate of 9%.
 The sensitivity (or recall ) rate was the highest at 94%.
 Prediction for the Low Risk" was also the highest with the sensitivity at 94% and the F1 score at 97%.
-Recommendation - The EasyEnsembleClassifier model ranks as the best model suited for this type of analysis .
+<br>Recommendation - The EasyEnsembleClassifier model ranks as the best model suited for this type of analysis .